norphiil/Culinary_Heritage_and_AI/README.md

 ## Usage

 1. Open the application in your browser (Default `http://127.0.0.1:8000/`)
-2. The database is created with the `clean_data.csv` file one time, you can click on rest database in the web interface to refresh and update the application database with the file data `clean_data.csv`.
+2. The database is created with the `clean_data.csv` file one time, you can click on reset database in the web interface to refresh and update the application database with the file data `clean_data.csv`.
 3. You can zoom in the chart by selecting a specific area with your mouse
 4. You can select a specific dish, recipe and cluster by clicking on the corresponding dropdown menu
    1. When you select a dish, the recipe and cluster dropdown menu will be updated with the corresponding data